wadelau/wadelau.github.io/hanjst/hanjst-ready-to-go.md

 print($tplContent);
 ```

-Copy these lines and save them as a file: news.php .
-Then upload news.php and news.html to a folder under a web server which can execute PHP scripts.
+Copy these lines and save them as a file: `news.php` .
+Then upload `news.php` and `news.html` to a folder under a web server which can execute PHP scripts.

 3. Raw Template File

-dd
+The host web server will execute the `news.php` and the PHP scripts will read the contents of `news.html`, then the news data will be merged into the

 4. Final Parsed HTML